Carreau/phd-dissertation/parts/roleofactin.rst

 Like polymerisation that can be enhanced by formins, depolymerization can also be speed up.
-ADF/Cofilin is a protein which is able to increase the rate of depolymerization of actin.
+ADF/Cofilin is a protein which is able to increase the rate of actin depolymerization.
 ADF/Cofilin can do so by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network :cite:`McCullough2011`.